simonwardjones/simonwardjones.co.uk/content/posts/logistic_regression.md

 ```

-Similarly we define a `predict` method to predict the outcome target variable $y$ using a the decision rule described above:
+Similarly we define a `predict` method to predict the outcome target variable $y$ using a the decision rule described above.

 ```python